aws-samples/multi-cluster-allocation-demo-for-agones-on-eks/README.md

 It usually takes 20-30 minutes to deploy.

-After it finishes, please check all the pods are running properly (i.e. `Running` state) by the following commands:
+After a deployment, please check all the pods are running properly (i.e. `Running` state) by the commands below:

 ```sh
 aws eks update-kubeconfig --name dgs01